'It is our turn to win' - Dortmund face PSG again in CL semis

 But, boosted by their impressive 4-2 triumph over Atletico Madrid on Tuesday, Dortmund now want to go all the way to the final like they last did in 2013, before losing the Wembley decider against Bayern Munich.

-"It is our turn to win now," forward Julian Brandt said of the latest duel with Kylian Mbappe's French champions which starts in Dortmund.
+"It is our turn to win now," forward Julian Brandt said of the latest duel with Kylian Mbappe's French champions.

 "We played a very bad match in Paris.
 But we learnt from that and played 1-1 at home."